ustettler/studentDatabase/README.md

 # studentDatabase

-Student administartion with (MERN STACK) - in progress
+Student Administartion with (MERN STACK) - in progress